Milky Glazed Nails: 12 Sheer & Pearl Ideas for 2026

 A soft off-white with a super glossy topcoat.
 Warmer than stark white and more polished than plain sheer.

-Adding a chrome powder or glazed topcoat over a milky base creates the most-saved nail look of 2026.
+Adding a chrome powder or glazed topcoat over a milky base creates a luminous finish that shifts gently in the light.

 Pearl chrome over milky white